zsparal/api-documentation/source/orders/paypal-express-checkout-button.rst

                 all, your request will result in an HTTP status code ``422 Unprocessable Entity``.

 #.
 Redirect your customer to the ``checkout`` URL which you can find in the response of the Create Order
    API.
-The customer will select the address where the product(s) needs to be sent to and complete the payment.
+The customer will select the address where the product(s) needs to be sent.
+Following this, the customer then completes the payment.

 #.
 Mollie will receive the address from PayPal and updates the order's ``shippingAddress`` only if there is no
    ``shippingAddress`` set already.
 The consumer will  then be redirected back to your website while we call your webhook,